AJ Pritchard: Early life

 Pritchard was born on 5 November 1994 in Sneyd Green, Stoke-on-Trent.
 He began dancing at the age of 12, and his parents partnered him with Chloe Hewitt from their dance school.
-He has a younger brother, Curtis, a fellow dance professional, who appears on Dancing with the Stars in Ireland.
+He has a younger brother, Curtis, a fellow dance professional, who appeared on Dancing with the Stars in Ireland.

 Career

 In 2013, Pritchard and his professional dance partner Hewitt auditioned for Britain's Got Talent; the pair eventually reached the live semi-finals.
 In September 2018, Pritchard took part in BBC's Celebrity MasterChef leaving the show after his apple crumble infuriated the judges.

 In October 2018, he partnered with Louis Smith in the celebrity version of Hunted, in aid of Stand Up to Cancer.
 In July 2019, it was announced that Pritchard, along with his brother Curtis, would appear as guest choreographers on the BBC Three reality series RuPaul's Drag Race UK.
 In November 2020, it was announced that Pritchard would be contestant on the twentieth series of I'm a Celebrity...Get Me Out of Here.
 He became the seventh celebrity to be eliminated alongside Mo Farah on 2 December.
 In February 2021, it was announced that Pritchard would be making his acting debut in the Channel 4 soap opera Hollyoaks, alongside his brother.
 He portrayed the role of Marco; their acting abilities were the subject of widespread criticism.

-Pritchard was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.

-In 2023, Pritchard competed on the reality-competition series The Challenge UK.
+In October 2022, Pritchard was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.
+In February 2023, he competed on the reality-competition series The Challenge UK.